-- 3.3.4.
-Details of the investigation including findings and recommendations will be recorded on Datix and a guide is attached to each incident record on Datix to assist investigators in completing the investigation. - 3.3.5.
-Where a patient related incident is graded as having caused moderate or above harm the Duty of Candour applies.
+- Interim Executive Director of Quality, Governance and Performance Assurance - Head of Investigations and Learning - Head of Safety and Infection Prevention and Control Lead - 3.3.6.
+Details of the investigation, including findings and recommendations, will be recorded on Datix and a guide is attached to each incident record on Datix to assist investigators in completing the investigation. - 3.3.7.
+Where a patient related incident is graded as / or is suspected to have caused moderate or above harm (also referred to as a notifiable safety incident) the Duty of Candour applies.
 The Duty of Candour is the requirement upon the Trust to be open and transparent with patients and/or carers and relatives when something has gone wrong.
-Reference should be made to the Trust's Being Open (Duty of Candour) Policy for how this is applied.
+Reference should be made to the Trust's Being Open (Duty of Candour) Policy for how this is applied. - 3.3.8.
+With the planned introduction of the NHS Patient Safety Incident Response Framework (PSIRF) in Q3/Q4 of 2022, investigation methodology will be adjusted and enhanced to include any new and additional training which may come online whilst this policy remains in place.
+A full programme of learning for all NHS staff is expected to be launched in Q1/Q2 of 2022; this will include modules on Human Factors, Culture and investigation process with higher level modules available for colleagues involved directly with patient safety.